-XpGetPrinterList - retrieves a list of all printers supported on an X Print Server display Specifies a pointer to the print Display structure; returned from printer\name Specifies the name of the printer for which information is desired.
-If server.
+XpGetPrinterList - retrieves a list of all printers supported on an X Print Server

+XPPrinterList XpGetPrinterList (

+Display display,

+char printer_name,

+int list_count) / return value /

+'''

+display

+'''

+Specifies a pointer to the print Display structure; returned from XOpenDisplay.

-NULL, then information is returned for all printers associated with the list\count The number of printers returned in printer\list.
+printer_name Specifies the name of the printer for which information is desired.
+If NULL, then information is returned for all printers associated with the server. list_count The number of printers returned in printer_list.

-printer\list, or NULL if any errors occured.
+printer_list, or NULL if any errors occured.